In This Section

 Frequently Asked Questions

-The report should be made in eIRB in the Reportable Events workspace and should include summaries of what happened, an analysis of why it happened and of an action plan describing the steps that have been/will be taken to prevent a recurrence.
+For unplanned protocol deviations, the report should be made in eIRB in the Reportable Events workspace as a “Protocol Deviation/Violation that has already occurred”.
+The submission should include a summary of what happened, an analysis of why it happened and a corrective action plan describing the steps that have been/will be taken to prevent a recurrence.
+The corrective action plan needs to include specific steps taken by the Principal Investigator (who is responsible for the conduct and oversight of the study) to ensure compliance with the IRB-approved research plan going forward.

-An investigator may deviate from the protocol whenever necessary to protect the subject's health, rights or welfare.
-For example, a study medication should be stopped if a subject develops an medically significant adverse reaction during administration.
-The physician should provide whatever medical treatment is needed necessary to the subject, without regard to whether the medications are permitted in the protocol.
-There is an obligation to deviate from the protocol in emergent or urgent situations.
+An investigator may deviate from the protocol whenever necessary to eliminate apparent immediate hazards to the subject, i.e. protect the subject's health, rights or welfare.
+For example, a study medication should be stopped if a subject develops a medically significant adverse reaction during administration.
+In such an emergent situation, the physician should provide whatever medical treatment is necessary to the subject.